apple/swift-internals/api-design-guidelines/index.md

       great summary.

     * **Use a single sentence fragment** if possible, ending with a period.
 Do not use a complete sentence.
+A summary is like a dictionary definition; it is shown in the context of the API it describes.

     * **Describe what a function or method *does* and what it *returns***, omitting null effects and `Void` returns: